-This handbook provides considerable information about the Medical Course and the teaching hospitals and you are advised to read it carefully.
-If any questions remain unanswered you are encouraged to contact the Faculty Administration which is situated on the corner of Botany and High Streets.
-Assistance may also be sought from various officers of the University, including the Student Counselling and Research Unit.
+In any questions remain unanswered or require clarification after reading the handbook, you are encouraged to contact the Faculty Administration which is situated on the corner of Botany and High Streets.
+Assistance may also be sought from various officers of the University, including the Student Counselling Research Unit.